ScilifelabDataCentre/pathogens-portal/content/english/data_types/health_data/vaccines.md

 As of December 2021, data is available for individuals above the age of 12 for the first and second vaccine doeses (available in the 'Vaccinerade ålder' tab of the [data from FoHM](https://fohm.maps.arcgis.com/sharing/rest/content/items/fc749115877443d29c2a49ea9eca77e9/data)), and for people above the age of 18 for the third dose (available in the 'Dos 3 per åldersgrupp' tab of the [data from FoHM](https://fohm.maps.arcgis.com/sharing/rest/content/items/fc749115877443d29c2a49ea9eca77e9/data)).
 In this case, we have not performed any recalculation, so the numbers are the same as those provided by FoHM.

-**NOTE ABOUT THE HEATMAP:** A white colouration indicates that no data is available for that age group.
+**Note about the heatmap:** A white colouration indicates that no data is available for that age group.

 <div class="plot_wrapper mb-3">
   <div class="table-responsive">{{< plotly json="https://blobserver.dckube.scilifelab.se/blob/vaccine_heatmap.json" height="750px" >}}</div>